 - Classroom presentations and treatment plant tours – Each year Denver Water’s youth educators give classroom presentations for thousands of students and adults, as well as treatment plant and water quality lab tours.

 H2O Outdoors — Denver Water partnered with Keystone Science School, the Colorado River Water Conservation District and Aurora Water to launch the H2O Outdoors program, located at the Keystone Science School.
 High school students from across the state spend three days in Keystone learning about the complexity of water in Colorado and the different stakeholders involved.

-Metro Denver Children’s Water Festival — Denver Water works closely with Denver Water’s suburban distributors and Metropolitan State University of Denver’s One World One Water Center to plan the annual Metro Denver Children’s Water Festival, held each May on MSU’s Auraria Campus.
-At this event, more than 1,250 sixth-grade students from around the metro area enjoy a day of hands-on activities and water-related education on the Auraria campus.
+Denver Metro Water Festival — Denver Water works closely with our suburban water distributors and Metropolitan State University’s One World One Water center to facilitate the annual event known as the Denver Metro Water Festival, held each May on MSU’s Auraria Campus.
+At this event, more than 1,250 sixth-grade students from around the metro area enjoy a day of hands-on activities and lessons related to all facets of water education.